hgati/auto-currency-switcher/README.md

 This extension uses `Nginx GeoIP2` databases for IP Address lookup.

+**Warning!!
+If you prefer to dynamically change content or reroute the user based on language settings, be aware that Google might not find and crawl all your variations.
+This is because the Googlebot crawler usually originates from the USA.
+In addition, the crawler sends HTTP requests without setting Accept-Language in the request header.
+In other words, This extension is bad on Google SEO**

 ## Prerequisite ##

 #### Enable Multiple Currency on your Magento 2 Store